Learning Outcomes

 This article has covered the following key knowledge points:

-- Leasehold covenants may be absolute, qualified, or fully qualified.
+- Leasehold covenants may be absolute, qualified, or fully qualified; consent duties are shaped by LTA 1927 and LTA 1988.

-- Remedies for breach include forfeiture, damages, specific performance, injunction, and self-help.
+- Remedies for breach include forfeiture, damages (with s18 cap for repair), specific performance, injunction, and self-help.

-- Forfeiture for breach (other than non-payment of rent) requires a valid section 146 notice.
+- Forfeiture for breach (other than non-payment of rent) requires a valid section 146 notice; accepting rent may waive the right to forfeit for a known breach.

-- Leases may be terminated by surrender, notice to quit, break clause, forfeiture, frustration, or statutory procedure.
+- Leases may be terminated by surrender, notice to quit, break clause, forfeiture, frustration in rare cases, or statutory procedure.

-- The Landlord and Tenant Act 1954 governs termination and renewal of business leases, with security of tenure for tenants unless contracted out.
+- The Landlord and Tenant Act 1954 governs termination and renewal of business leases, including s25 notices, s26 requests, grounds of opposition, compensation, and renewal terms.

 Key Terms and Concepts